Who Actually Invented the Lightbulb: The History of Modern Lighting

 1880s: First Incandescent Lightbulbs Made Commercially

-His commercial ambitions also influenced others.
-In 1879, the same year Edison patented his version of the lightbulb, inventor Charles Brush showed the capacity of his system by lighting Cleveland’s Public Square.
-Fast-forward two years and working lighting systems brightened the streets of New York, Boston, Philadelphia, Montreal, Buffalo, and San Francisco.
+In 1879, the same year Edison patented his lightbulb, inventor Charles Brush demonstrated his system’s capabilities by lighting Cleveland’s Public Square.
+By 1881, working lighting systems illuminated streets in New York, Boston, Philadelphia, Montreal, Buffalo, and San Francisco.

 Schenectady Museum/Hall of Electrical History Foundation/Corbis via Getty Images